Two men, two teens arrested for crashing stolen car into LaPlace house

 Oscar Smith and Avante Ursin, both 18, along with a 13-year-old and a 15-year-old, reportedly stole the silver Chevrolet SUV on Wednesday.
 By about 11 a.m. deputies responded to a report of the stolen vehicle on Cambridge Drive.

 The deputies attempted to make a traffic stop of the car, but the driver refused to stop.
 The 15-year-old, who was reportedly driving, proceeded to speed through stop signs before Smith and the 13-year-old jumped out of the car near Yorktowne Drive.
-They attempted to flea the area but were apprehended shortly after, the St. John the Baptist Parish Sheriff's Office said.
+They attempted to flee the area but were apprehended shortly after, the St. John the Baptist Parish Sheriff's Office said.

 The 15-year-old driver eventually lost control and crashed the SUV into a house on Virginian Colony Avenue.
 The two children inside the house were uninjured.
 The 15-year-old and Ursin were uninjured and taken into custody.